Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Diagnosis of hypovolemia

-• The clinical picture.
+• Clinical picture.

-• In rare cases - determination of plasma osmolality and biochemical analysis of urine.
+• In rare cases, determination of plasma osmolality and biochemical analysis of urine.

 Hypervolemia causes, symptoms, treatment.
 Directory of diseases symptoms of hypervolemia Hypervolemia